 What technology do I need?

-- Your own computer, laptop, or other tablet and a reliable internet connection
+- For our online courses, you need your own computer, laptop, or other tablet and a reliable internet connection

-- Classes are taught using Microsoft OneNote, so you’ll need a Microsoft account (which are free, if you don’t yet have one), and either the OneNote software or the ability to access it in a web browser
+- All classes are taught using Microsoft OneNote, so you’ll need a Microsoft account (which are free, if you don’t yet have one), and either the OneNote software or the ability to access it in a web browser

-- Classes are taught as Zoom video calls, so you’ll need a Zoom account, plus the ability to participate in Zoom via video and audio
+- Online classes are taught as Zoom video calls, so you’ll need a Zoom account, plus the ability to participate in Zoom via video and audio

 Are the classes for credit?